Turning Your Nursing Experience into Nursing Credits

 Driven by aging baby boomers and an expanded emphasis on preventive treatment, employment for registered nurses (RNs) is projected to grow by 6% from 2023 to 2033, outpacing the average growth for all occupations.
 This increasing demand makes nursing a more and more attractive career option.

-But in some healthcare settings, there's been a push toward requiring nurses to hold a Bachelor of Science in Nursing (BSN), which could send many working nurses back to school.
+But in some healthcare settings, there's been a push toward requiring nurses to hold a Bachelor of Science in Nursing (BSN), which could send many working and prospective nurses back to school.
 Some nurses pursuing bachelor's degrees already have associate degrees in nursing or nursing diplomas, and that educational experience could earn them significant nursing credits in a bachelor’s program.
+Others who aren't currently nurses may have experience or credits that can help them earn their degree more quickly.

 Is It Too Late to Become a Nurse?

 Many working adults may wonder if it’s too late for them to become a nurse.
 Some may feel unable to advance beyond the role of certified nursing assistant (CNA) or licensed practical nurse (LPN).
 Others might not have any prior nursing experience or would like to transition from an adjacent healthcare job.
 It’s never too late to become a nurse with a BSN.
-As long as they research their options and commit enough time and effort, those aspiring to a long-term nursing career can find and thrive in a position that suits their goals.
+As long as you research your options and commit enough time and effort, your goal of finding a long-term nursing career can happen.

 Plus, the demand for nurses isn’t decreasing anytime soon.
 RN employment is growing faster than average, and advanced practice registered nurse (APRN) jobs like nurse anesthetist, nurse midwife, and nurse practitioner are projected to grow by a substantial 40% over the next decade.